facadus/kelper/readme.md

 ### Build configuration
 -----------------------

 There can be 3 files that is used to setup builder configuration on each process that should be written as grunt export plugin.
-There files should contain Javascript and return JSON with pre-defined values.
-These values are parsed and used in builder.
+There files should contain Javascript and return JSON with pre-defined keys.
+These keys are parsed and used in builder.
-If there is no files or configuration is not rewrited then default configuration will be taken.
+If there is no files or configuration is set, will be taken default configuration.

 Processes: